varnish/Varnish-Book/varnish_book.rst

    Therefore, you can also refer to the Varnish Cache documentation at https://www.varnish-cache.org/docs/4.0/.

    For simplicity, the book refers to *Varnish Cache* or *Varnish Cache Plus* as **Varnish** when there is no difference between them.
-   There is more information about differences between Varnish Cache and Varnish Cache Plus in Section `Varnish Cache and Varnish Plus`_.
+   There is more information about differences between Varnish Cache and Varnish Cache Plus in the `Varnish Cache and Varnish Plus`_ chapter.

    .. instructors goal: